MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-slicer-hierarchy-multiple-fields.md

 ### Change the expand/collapse icon

 Hierarchy slicers have some other formatting options.
-You can change the expand/collapse icon from the default arrow to a plus/minus signs, or a caret.
+You can change the expand/collapse icon from the default arrow to plus and minus signs, or a caret.

 # [Power BI Desktop](#tab/powerbi-desktop)
 1. Select the slicer, then select **Format**.